CMSgov/cms-bb2-python-sdk/README.md

 ## Sample Usage: Obtain Access Grant, Probe Scope, and Access Data <a name="usages"></a>

-Below are psuedo code snippets showing SDK used with python server and flask.
+Below are code snippets showing the SDK used with Python server and Flask.

 ```python
 from flask import Flask